- Check if you’re prequalified without affecting your credit scores

-Carvana offers loans only from its own inventory of used cars.
-If you want an auto loan that offers more flexibility, consider working with a bank or credit union, where you’ll likely have more options, including new car loans, private-party loans and used-car loans that aren’t restricted to a single dealership.
+Carvana offers loans only from its own inventory of used vehicles.
+If you want an auto loan that offers more flexibility, consider working with a bank or credit union, where you’ll likely have more options, including new-car loans, private-party loans and used-car loans that aren’t restricted to a single dealership.

 Carvana offers a prequalification process that won’t affect your credit scores and can be completed online in as little as two minutes.
 After you fill out an application, you’ll see the estimated financing terms, including monthly payment, minimum down payment and annual percentage rate, that you might qualify for within minutes.

 With many lenders, prequalification is often good for only 30 days.
 But Carvana’s prequalification offers are good for 45 days, giving you ample time to find a car that meets your needs.

 All credit types welcome